jcerrutti/jcerrutti/README.md

 My favorite language by far is __JavaScript__, and my passion is to understand more about the foundations and why _NaN is a number_ 🤔.

-Focused on:
-- React
-- React Native
+Working with React, React Native and NodeJs.
-- NodeJs

 You can reach me at [Linkedin](https://www.linkedin.com/in/juancerrutti/), check my [online resume](https://juancerrutti.me) 📃, follow me on [Twitter](https://twitter.com/jicerrutti) 📢 or send me an email 📥: jicerrutti@gmail.com .